lukemccarvill/LED-Globe-Project/README.md

 ### 7. Pick-and-Place File
 If you enabled `create_coords_for_manufact`, a pick-and-place Excel file with the LED coordinates for each gore half will be created.
 Each sheet in the file corresponds to one gore half for manufacturing.
 This `gorehalf_coordinates_with_sheets.xlsx` will be found in the `/outputs` folder.

+For manufacturing, the flexible PCB can be designed with two layers: one dedicated to 2.12 V and the other to 0 V. This strategy simplifies the design, similar to solar PV cell design, by eliminating the need for thousands of individual traces and ensuring even power delivery across all LEDs.
+Hooking up the power supply at the North Pole would also probably be best.
+Then, these strips can be placed on some sphere like an inflatable balloon or even a rigid ball.

 ### Contributing

 Contributions are welcome!
 If you'd like to work on any of those "future work" items or have other ideas for improving this project, feel free to: